 To apply for a Public Entertainment Licence for a permanent premises (such as a building) complete and return a Permanent Public Entertainment Application Form (Word, 86kb).

-To apply for a Public Entertainment Licence for a temporary event (such as a fairground, circus or open air concert) complete and return a Temporary Event Public Entertainment Application Form (Word, 125kb).
+To apply for a Public Entertainment Licence for a temporary event (such as a fairground, circus or open air concert) complete and return a Temporary Event Public Entertainment Application Form (Word, 213kb).

 PEL form A and B (Word, 633kb).

 1. Although a permanent licence can last 3 years the council can grant it for a shorter period.
 Licences for seasonal premises are granted for 1 year at a time.
-For example, a fairground which operates during the summer, and is dismantled for the winter before being re-established next summer, will probably only get a 1 year licence.
+For example, a fairground operating during the summer months and dismantled for winter before being re-established next summer, will probably only get a 1 year licence.

 2. A travelling fairground which operates in 1 town, is dismantled, and moved to another town, will probably need a series of Temporary licences.
 A Permanent licence cannot be used to cover multiple sites or dates, or and the holder cannot get a Permanent licence and later amend it to include different sites or dates.

 3. For major events (events with more than 800 people present, including performers, staff and members of the public) contact us to discuss.
 This will be dealt with as a 'Temporary Event', but may be complicated so you should give as much notice as possible of your application.

 ||Full licence, maximum of 3 years and renewable

 |Temporary Public Entertainment Licence